ezachrisen/indigo/guide.md

 }
 ```

-The data is placed in a map, where the key is the variable name you specified in the schema.
+The data is placed in a map, where the **key** is the variable **name** you specified in the schema.
+The variables names are arbitrary, they have no connection to types or other structures.
 If we look back at the schema definition from earlier in this section, you'll see that we defined an "x" and a "y" variable:

 ```go
 // Flashback to the schema definition earlier in this section